Thodari: Plot

-The train stops at Jhansi where Central Minister Rangarajan boards the train along with his two bodyguards.
+The train stops at Jhansi Junction (in Uttar Pradesh), where Union Minister Rangarajan boards the train with his two bodyguards.
 One of them, Nandhakumar, doesn't get along with Poochi and Saroja.
-He also gets humiliated by the minister in front of Poochi, and he wants to take revenge.
-Poochi asks him to apologize to Saroja for hitting her earlier, to which he agrees in order to get his lost gun back.
-He soon realises that the gun is with the minister and not with Poochi and Saroja.
-He vows to murder them.
-Meanwhile, at Nagpur Junction, robbers board the train without anyone's knowledge, as the driver celebrates his retirement.
+The minister humiliates him in front of Poochi, and he wants to take revenge.
+Poochi asks him to apologise to Saroja for hitting her earlier, to which he agrees to get his lost gun back.
+He soon discovers that the firearm is with the minister.
+He vows to murder Poochi and Saroja.
+Meanwhile, at Nagpur Junction (in Maharashtra), robbers board the train without anyone's knowledge as the driver celebrates his retirement.